Direction-dependent Dynamics of Colloidal Particle Pairs and the Stokes-Einstein Relation in Quasi-Two-Dimensional Fluids: Abstract

+As reported in previous studies, our measurements find that the spatial modulation of $H_L$ (in dense suspensions) is in-phase with oscillation of the colloidal fluid structural pair correlation function (SI Fig. S2) \cite{diamant2005correlated, cui2004anomalous}.
+Surprisingly, we find that the anti-drag spatial modulations associated with $H_T$ exhibit a spatial phase-shift (phase difference/lag) of around $0.25 \sigma$ with respect to $H_L$; this behaviour is most easily seen in the inset to Fig. \ref{fig1}f which plots the cube of $H_T$.
+This effect is also revealed by the function $Z_{rel} (r,t) \equiv {{\big \langle {r(t+t_0) \over r(t_0)} \big \rangle}_{r^\prime, t_0}-1}$ (Fig. \ref{fig1}g). $Z_{rel} (r,t)$ represents the fractional change in separation of particles in the colloid-pair during lag time $t$. $Z_{rel}$ clearly captures the anti-drag influence on pair-rotation and colloid-pair separation.
+At the highest $\phi$ ($\phi = 0.61$), $Z_{rel}$ shows oscillatory decaying modulations that are in-phase with the modulations of $H_T$ in the near-field (Fig. \ref{fig1}g).

-Taken together, the insights offered by $H_L$ and $H_T$ (and $Z_{rel}$) allow us to construct the spatiotemporal evolution of a pair with $r(t)$ (Fig. \ref{fig1} f).
-The particles in a pair separated by $r \sim 1.0 \sigma$ diffuses to $r \sim 1.25\sigma$ due to the paucity of accessible configurations (because of hard-sphere interactions).
-Around $r \sim 1.25 \sigma$, pairs are the most stable as indicated by the minima in $Z_{rel}$ (Fig. \ref{fig1} e) and drag is dominant.
-Once the separation between particles of the pairs is $r \sim 1.5 \sigma$, rotation of the particles around the transverse direction leads to their radial separation, which becomes maximum around $r \sim 1.75 \sigma$, and is the most unstable configuration for a given pair.
-With time as $r$ increases, anti-drag weakens and drag kicks in and it once again becomes prominent at $r \sim 2.0 \sigma$, and the cycle repeats (Fig. \ref{fig1} f).
+The insights offered by $H_L$ and $H_T$ (and $Z_{rel}$) suggest a ``most-probable" spatiotemporal evolution of particles in a colloid-pair as a function of the particle separation, $r(t)$.
+This evolution is schematically shown in Figure \ref{fig1}h.
+Initially, the particles in the pair are separated by a small distance, $r \sim 1.0 \sigma$; they then diffuse and separate to $r \sim 1.25\sigma$.
+When $r \sim 1.25 \sigma$, the pairs are in their most stable state, \textit{i.e.}, they reside in first minima of $Z_{rel}$ (Fig. \ref{fig1}g), and longitudinal drag is dominant.
+When the separation between particles increases further to $r \sim 1.5 \sigma$, then transverse rotation of the particles begins and leads to further radial separation.
+When $Z_{rel}$ reaches a maximum at $r \sim 1.75 \sigma$, $H_T$ is comparatively stronger and the pair configuration destabilizes.
+Over time, as $r$ increases, anti-drag weakens, and drag becomes dominant again at $r \sim 2.0 \sigma$.
+The cycle will then repeat, but the hydrodynamic interactions become attenuated at larger $r$ (Fig. \ref{fig1}f \& g).